palewire/django-bakery/docs/gettingstarted.rst

     BUILD_DIR = '/home/you/code/your-site/build/'

-The trickest step is to re­fact­or your views to in­her­it our :doc:`buildable class-based views </buildableviews>`.
+The trickiest step is to re­fact­or your views to in­her­it our :doc:`buildable class-based views </buildableviews>`.
 They are similar to Django's `generic class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_, except extended to know how to auto­mat­ic­ally build them­selves as flat files.